 When you take CBD, it can interact with a system called Cytochrome p450.
 This system is responsible for metabolizing the majority of active compounds from pharmaceutical medications.
 CBD inhibits Cytochrome p450, preventing it from processing these compounds in the liver.

-This mechanism is similar to how eating grapefruit along with your medication can affect their metabolism.
+This mechanism is similar to how eating grapefruit along with your medication can affect your metabolism.

 The CBD-drug interactions may lead to a variety of second-hand side effects that aren’t caused by CBD per se.
 They may also negatively impact the efficacy of your treatment.
 We recommend that you talk to your doctor if you take any pharmaceutical drugs and are afraid they may interact with CBD.